Grosint/profiler/RAILWAY_DEPLOYMENT.md

 - Verify worker service is running
 - Check that `CELERY_BROKER_URL` and `CELERY_RESULT_BACKEND` are set
 - Check worker logs in Railway dashboard
+- Ensure worker service has a different start command than the API service

 ### Memory Issues
 - ML models can be memory-intensive